malikolivier/malikolivier.github.io/_posts/2026-06-19-line-lawsuit-update-fourth-hearing.markdown

 So for now it comes down to whether LINE files anything more, and what.
 I'll post again when there's news.

+**Update:** The schedule is now set.
+LINE has until July 15, 2026 to file a brief, and the next hearing is on July 21, 2026.
+Once their brief is in, I'll go through it and report back.

 ---

 *Previous: [LINE Lawsuit Update: Our Rebuttal Brief](/2026/06/12/line-lawsuit-update-rebuttal-brief.html)*